RicardoEgas/hello-rails-back-end/README.md

 # 📖 Fullstack - Rails with React <a name="about-project"></a>

-**Fullstack - Rails with React** is a fullstack app that have 5 greetings
+**Hello-Rails-Fullstack** is a fullstack app that will greet user with 5 random greetings.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>